jonasjohansson/favipong/README.md

      - Open Chrome and navigate to `chrome://extensions/`
      - Enable "Developer mode" (toggle in top right)
      - Click "Load unpacked"
-     - Select the root folder of this project (the folder containing `manifest.json`)
+     - Select the `chrome-extension` folder in this project
      - Open multiple browser windows/tabs
      - Each window will connect to the server and receive a unique number
      - Watch the favicon update with the game!
+   - **Option C - Safari Extension**: See `safari-extension/README.md` for installation instructions

 ## Deployment to Render.com